 ELIZABETH KNOLLYS (June 15, 1549-c.1605)

 Elizabeth Knollys was the daughter of Sir Francis Knollys (1514-1596) and Catherine Carey (1523/4-January 15, 1569).
 She is called Cecilia Knollys by Violet Wilson in her Queen Elizabeth’s Maids of Honor and Ladies of the Privy Chamber.
 She was at court as a maid of honor early in the reign of Queen Elizabeth.
 In 1574, according to Janet Arnold’s Queen Elizabeth’s Wardrobe Unlock’d, she had a servant named Arthur Middleton who made doublets and did alterations.
 He worked unofficially for Queen Elizabeth until he was expelled from the Great Wardrobe in 1594.
 In 1578, Elizabeth Knollys married Thomas Leighton or Layton of Feckenham (c.1535-c.1610/11) but continued her career as a lady of the privy chamber.
-Her children with Leighton were Thomas, Anne (d.1628), and Elizabeth (d.
+Their children were Thomas, Anne (d.1628), and Elizabeth (d.
 January 12, 1633).
 Leighton was governor of Guernsey from 1570 until his death and it is likely the family lived there at least part of the time.
-Elizabeth had died by June 10, 1605, when her annuity of £200 was granted to Elizabeth Howard, Lady Carrick.
-Joan Barbara Greenbaum Goldsmith, in her 1987 dissertation, All the Queen’s Women: The Changing Place and Perception of Aristocratic Women in Elizabethan England, 1558-1620, identifies the Elizabeth Knollys in the queen’s household from 1559-1575 as a sister of Sir Francis Knollys, rather than his daughter, but records I’ve seen of Sir Robert Knollys and Lettice Penyston list only a Mary and a Jane and both would have been born by c.
-1521, when Sir Robert died.
+Elizabeth died before June 10, 1605, when her annuity of £200 was granted to Elizabeth Howard, Lady Carrick.
+Joan Barbara Greenbaum Goldsmith, in her 1987 dissertation, All the Queen’s Women: The Changing Place and Perception of Aristocratic Women in Elizabethan England, 1558-1620, identifies the Elizabeth Knollys in the queen’s household from 1559-1575 as a sister of Sir Francis Knollys, rather than his daughter, but lists of the children of Sir Robert Knollys and Lettice Penyston include only Mary and Jane, both born before 1521, when Sir Robert died.
 Portrait: after George Gower, 1577.

 see ELIZABETH HOWARD